Midwexican

 • Leftover turkey cooking liquid: We will thicken and transform it into a tasty gravy for the turkey breast.

-• Cornstarch + Water: For thickening.
+• Cornstarch + Water: A simple cornstarch slurry for thickening.

-How to Cook Turkey Breast in the Instant Pot
+How to Cook Turkey Breast in the Instant Pot - Directions

 Bone-in Turkey Breast in the instant pot after cooking.

-1. Place the gravy packets and 2 cups of water in your Instant Pot.
+1. Step 1.
+Place the gravy packets and 2 cups of water in your Instant Pot.

-4. Select “Pressure Cook” and set the timer to 30 minutes on High Pressure.
+4. Step 4.
+Select "Pressure Cook" and set the timer to 30 minutes on High Pressure.
 The Instant Pot will take around 25 or so minutes to pressurize before cooking.

-5. When the Instant Pot beeps (finishes cooking), press "Cancel” to turn it off.
+5. Step 5.
+When the Instant Pot beeps (finishes cooking), press "Cancel" to turn it off.
 Let the pressure release naturally as this will keep the turkey moist and juicy.
 This will take upwards of an hour or so - be patient, it's worth it!

-6. Open the lid carefully and remove the turkey breast.
+6. Step 6.
+Open the lid carefully and remove the turkey breast.
 If you want crispy skin follow the instructions in step #7.
 If not, jump to #8 to slice your turkey.

-7. Broil the cooked turkey breast in the oven until golden brown and crispy.
+7. Step 7.
+Broil the cooked turkey breast in the oven until golden brown and crispy.
 You may have to rotate the pan during broiling to ensure even crisping, so keep a watchful eye during this step.
 Preheat your oven in advance so you can put the turkey in the oven as soon as the pressure has finished naturally releasing from the Instant Pot.
 This step is optional if you don't want or need the skin crisped up.

-8. Place the turkey on a cutting board.
+8. Step 8.
+Place the turkey on a cutting board.
 Let rest for at least 10 minutes before carving.
 Carve your turkey breast and serve!
 Enjoy.

 Instant Pot Bone-in Turkey Breast in juices ready to carve and eat.